Can UX designers work from home?

 Working remotely from your own home as a UX designer is a whole different way of working compared to working in a big office.

-Here are some tips and tricks to help you get going.
+Here are some tips and tricks to help you when you work from home as a UX designer.

 Go outside.
 When you work from home nobody is watching you.
 This can be a good thing but there’s also the risk of a common pitfall.
 Since you don’t have to commute every day you might not take breaks or go outside at all.
 The daily commute is for a lot of people the only time they ‘exercise’ and a big part of their outside time.
 When you work from home, you lose these moments.
 By going outside and actually taking a break you’ll increase your productivity and take a step back.
 It is good for your health as well.